IMO Assembly adopts wide range of resolutions

 The Day of the Seafarer was first celebrated in 2011, following its establishment by a resolution adopted by the Conference of Parties to the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), 1978, held in Manila, Philippines, in June 2010, which adopted major revisions to the STCW Convention and Code.

 The Day of the Seafarer has now been included in the annual list of United Nations Observances.

 The Assembly also adopted a resolution on Periodic Review of Administrative Requirements in Mandatory IMO Instruments, which requests the Council to establish an Ad Hoc Steering Group for Reducing Administrative Requirements, with the aim of releasing resources from administrative tasks for Administrations and industry alike, thus contributing to the Organization’s goals of efficient regulation of safety and security of shipping and the prevention and control of pollution by ships.

-Altogether, 27 resolutions were adopted by the Assembly:
+Altogether, 27 resolutions were adopted

 A.1033(27) Day of the Seafarer

 A.1034(27) Appreciation of the services to the Organization of Mr. Efthimios E. Mitropoulos

 A.1035(27) Approval of the appointment of the Secretary-General

 A.1037(27) Strategic Plan for the Organization (for the six-year period 2012 to 2017)